 7. What happens when a vehicle breaks down while transporting goods?

 Whenever a vehicle transporting goods gets a mechanical breakdown and can no longer transport goods, a change of vehicle is inevitable.
-Once the change is made, the new vehicle and transporter’s details should be entered on the e-way bill portal using the ‘Update vehicle number’ option and continue the journey with a new car.
+The transporter must enter the new vehicle and transporter details on the e-way bill portal using the ‘Update Vehicle Number’ option before continuing the journey.

 8. What happens when the vehicle transporting goods is changed?

 By law, the e-way bill should always detail the vehicle and the transporter ID transporting goods worth more than Rs.
 50,000.
-If there is a change in the car and the transporter, the changes should be reflected in a new e-way bill permit, after which transportation of goods can commence.
+If the vehicle or transporter changes, the transporter must update the e-way bill before continuing the goods’ transportation.
 The transporter or the individual generating the e-way bill has the authority to update the altered vehicle number.

 9. What is the penalty for not carrying an e-way bill?